-We saw the Portable Appliance Testing (PAT) (PAT is the term used to describe the examination of electrical appliances and equipment to ensure they are safe to use) was undertaken annually and had been completed in February 2015.
-This was due to be reviewed; however the practice had conflicting information on when this should be done.
-Discussion took place to contact the PAT team and discuss their feedback with them and discuss the need for annual testing as required.
+We saw the Portable Appliance Testing (PAT) (PAT is the term used to describe the examination of electrical appliances and equipment to ensure they are safe to use) was undertaken annually and had been completed in November 2015.

 We saw the fire extinguishers had been checked in February 2016 to ensure they were suitable for use if required.